Ball-jointed doll: History

 The earliest Asian BJDs were influenced by the anime aesthetic.
 The early, prominent BJD companies Volks, Cerberus Project with the Delf line, as well as the Japanese artist Gentaro Araki with the U-noa line, all have backgrounds in anime-style resin figure kits.

 Around 2002–2003, South Korean companies started creating and producing BJDs.
 Customhouse and Cerberus Project were among the first Korean BJDs companies, and since then the Korean market has expanded with many more.

+Unlike the West and Japan, Hong Kong previously did not have doll culture.
+In 2003, BJD collector Pasu Lau first introduced BJDs to Hong Kong.
+Since then, they have been featured in local news reports, including Sing Tao Daily, Asia Television, and Phoenix Hong Kong Channel.
+Initially, BJDs accounted for only 5% of the doll market in Hong Kong, but by 2024, they had gained prominence through exhibitions and become a recognized art form in the city.

 The earliest Chinese produced BJDs were knockoffs.
 Some were direct recasts, while others were slight modifications of Super Dollfie or Korean BJDs.
-These knockoffs were made of plaster, low quality resin or polystone — a mix of resin and a filler material like sand.
+These knockoffs were made of plaster, low quality resin or polystone—a mix of resin and a filler material like sand.
 They were low in price, but not very durable.
 The first Chinese company to release their own original BJD sculpts in high quality polyurethane resin was Dollzone.
 Their dolls hit the market in 2006.
 Since then, several other Chinese companies followed suit, putting their own BJD creations on the international market.

 The first American company to produce a BJD with more of an American aesthetic influence was Goodreau Doll in 2007.